 The causes for damage-causing most muscle injuries can vary, including football and trauma incidents being among the most common (Soccer, hockey, basketball, or professional football players in the NFL, suffering a sprain of a stretched calf, ankle, or significant traumatic hamstring muscle injuries, torn pelvis, hip laceration, or foot injuries for example).

-These problems are most often caused by stretch overloading the muscle; that is when it is contracting while it pushes off with reduced capacity.
+These problems are most often caused by stretch overloading the muscle, which is when it is contracting and pushing off with reduced capacity.

-After careful clinical examination and initial treatment, muscle strain injuries, and bruises, ER patients may be disappointed.
-The doctor may explain that certain parts (quadriceps / thigh, elbow, knees, torn shoulder muscle, hamstrings aka leg biceps) are unable to, or may take time to fully heal from the stress.
+After careful clinical examination and initial treatment, muscle strain injuries and bruises, ER patients may be disappointed.
+The doctor may explain that certain parts (quadriceps/thigh, elbow, knees, torn shoulder muscle, hamstrings, aka leg biceps) are unable to, or may take time to heal from the stress fully.

 Your doctor may identify the loss of mobility at the lower back location as a reason for making you prone to develop a significant gait.
-If you are heavier in weight, you’ll need to stay off the affected joints, bones, and tendons if you wish to obtain full activity.
+If you are heavier, you’ll need to stay off the affected joints, bones, and tendons if you want total activity.

 All this will depend on how much damage occurs in the damaged or strained muscle fibers and skeletal muscle areas for your type of injury.
 For elite athletes, this can mean taking time away from training, injecting stem cells, and playing to fully repair and recover from chronic, acute, or serious pain and injuries. [even internal bleeding]